jeremiecoullon/myblog/_posts/2021-01-29-Jax_progress_bar.md

 ```

-To use it you simply add the decorator to the step function used in `lax.scan` with the number of samples as argument (and optionally the messsage to print at the beginning of the progress bar).
-Notice that the usage is exactly the same as for the basic progress bar described previously.
+Although this progress bar is more complicated than the previous one, you use it in exactly the same way.
+You simply add the decorator to the step function used in `lax.scan` with the number of samples as argument (and optionally the messsage to print at the beginning of the progress bar).

 ```python
 @partial(jit, static_argnums=(1,2))